saurabh22patel/modelFineTuning/README.md

 # LLM Fine-Tuning on Slurm Cluster

-This repository contains scripts and code for fine-tuning Large Language Models (LLMs) on a Nebius soperator cluster with 2 worker nodes, each with 8 H100 GPUs (16 GPUs total).
+This repository contains scripts and code for fine-tuning Large Language Models (LLMs) on a Slurm cluster with 2 worker nodes, each with 8 H100 GPUs (16 GPUs total).

 ## Features